Jax-Hax/100-papers-100-days/README.md

 # A paper per day for 100 days
 I read a paper every day for 100 days, documenting them here.
 A ⭐ means that I need to come back to the paper after I know more.
+A ❌ means that it isn't necessary for you to read, as it was kind of a meh read.

 1. [ImageNet Classification with Deep Convolutional Neural Networks](https://proceedings.neurips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)
 1. ⭐[Attention is all you need](https://arxiv.org/abs/1706.03762)